CJones-Optics/ChiCurate/README.md

+**NOTE:** This project is no longer being maintained, it is merged into ChiScraper - https://chiscraper.github.io/

+Leaving this up in case I eventually want to extend it to arbitrary RSS feeds.
+(Or if anyone who sees this want to)

 # ArXiv Curator
 This is a simple tool to help you curate your arXiv papers.
 It is a simple tool which reads the rss feed of ArXiv and